chunhodong/aws-sqs-client/README.md

 <br>
 [Eng.ver]
 <br>
-Spring framework provides QueueMessagingTemplate to send messages to Aws Simple Queue(SQS) Internally, AmazonSQSBufferedAsyncClient's sendMessageSync is called to send the message.
+Spring framework provides QueueMessagingTemplate to send messages to Aws Simple Queue.
+Internally, it calls sendMessageSync of AmazonSQSBufferedAsyncClient to send the message.
-The sendMessageSync method receives the result of Future type and then calls the get method to wait for the message In this method, since the calling thread waits for the task to complete, multiple requests cannot be processed simultaneously
+The sendMessageSync returns a result of Future type, and the calling thread calls get to wait for the message transmission result.
+As a result, since the calling thread waits until the message transmission is finished, multiple requests cannot be processed simultaneously, resulting in poor performance.

 To improve this problem, I created an Aws Sqs Client Pool that pools QueueMessagingTemplate.
 Aws Sqs Client Pool pools and manages QueueMessagingTemplate instances.
 You can use the pooled QueueMessagingTemplate using the AwsSQSClientTemplate by setting the pooling condition.